Understanding Right Foraminal Narrowing

 - Cervical spine (neck) – right foraminal narrowing can lead to pain or tingling that begins in the neck and travels down the right arm and into the right hand.

 - Thoracic spine (middle back) – although less common than cervical or lumbar stenosis, thoracic stenosis can cause a cramping or pins-and-needles sensation around the right side of the chest, rib cage and kidneys.

 - Lumbar spine (lower back) – the lower back’s flexibility and weight-bearing responsibility make it especially prone to foraminal stenosis.
 Weakness, spasms or an electric, radiating pain may be felt in the right hip, buttock, leg and foot.

 If your physician has confirmed a diagnosis of right foraminal narrowing, he or she may suggest a treatment regimen of pain medication, intermittent rest, hot-cold therapy and stretching.
 If weeks or months of these methods do not help your symptoms to abate, consider contacting Laser Spine Institute.
 Our minimally invasive, outpatient procedures are performed using state-of-the-art technology.
-We’ve already helped tens of thousands of people find meaningful relief from neck and back pain, so contact us today for more information and for a complimentary review of your MRI or CT scan.
+We’ve already helped tens of thousands of people find meaningful relief from neck and back pain, so contact us today for more information and for your MRI or CT scan review.